re2zero/dde-calendar/calendar-client/assets/dde-calendar/calendar/en_US/calendar.md

 ## Guide

-You can run, close or create a shortcut for calendar by the following ways.
+You can run, close or create a shortcut for Calendar by the following ways.

 ### Run Calender